Uncharted with Tom Holland and Mark Wahlberg only scored 41% on Rotten Tomatoes with critics, but took in more than $400 million at the box office.

 WHO’S IN THE UNCHARTED MOVIE

-Also announced are Sophia Ali (Grey’s Anatomy, Blumhouse’s Truth or Dare), and Tati Gabrielle (The Chilling Adventures of Sabrina).
+Joining the three big names were Sophia Ali (Grey’s Anatomy, Blumhouse’s Truth or Dare), and Tati Gabrielle (The Chilling Adventures of Sabrina).

 Holland spoke about the Uncharted movie’s origin story script to IGN saying, “I read the newest draft of the script on the way over here and it’s one of the best scripts I’ve ever read.
 It really, really jumps off the page.”

-His screen partner in crime, Wahlberg, seemed to echo Holland’s sentiments when he spoke with The Wrap.
+His screen partner in crime, Wahlberg, echoed Holland’s sentiments when he spoke with The Wrap.
 “I’m familiar with the games, but I think this is going to be a nice segue into Nathan becoming Nathan Drake, which I think it will be really cool for audiences.
 It’s by far tenfold better than all the other versions of the movie that they were going to make at one point or another, which is why I was willing to come back and jump into that part.
 Many different filmmakers and versions of the script and they just knocked it out of the park.
 When I read it, I was like, ‘oh wow.’”

 Wahlberg didn’t stop there when praising the direction of the new script.
 “I felt like I was reading a movie and watching a movie, and it felt like Indiana Jones meets ‘Thomas Crown Affair’ meets a Bond movie,” Wahlberg said.
 “It was like, wow, I’ve made a lot of movies, but I’ve never felt like, this is a movie movie.
 I just got really excited about it, so I was committed to playing the part.”

-Holland was also upfront that the Uncharted movie script leans heavily on the fourth game in the series, Uncharted 4: A Thief’s End, which happened to be his personal favorite.
+Holland was also upfront that the Uncharted movie script leaned heavily on the fourth game in the series, Uncharted 4: A Thief’s End, which happened to be his personal favorite.
 This is also the only game that goes back in time to show how a young Nathan Drake first met Sully.
 “One of my favorite video games ever is the fourth Uncharted game.
 And lots of the inspiration from the film has come from that game in particular.”

 THE UNCHARTED MOVIE’S ROCKY ROAD